moonLight-7k/Covid_Information/README.md

-# Covid_Information
+># Covid_Information

-General info about covid-19
+-  1.General info about covid-19
-Just a single page
+-  2.Just a single page